birch-framework/birch-parent/birch-bridge-jms-kafka/README.md

 ```

 Refer to [`EMSAutoConfiguration`](https://javadoc.io/doc/org.birchframework/birch-ems-support/latest/org/birchframework/ems/EMSAutoConfiguration.html) Javadocs
-to auto-conffigure EMS bridges that use it as source or sink.
+to auto-configure EMS bridges that use it as source or sink.

 ## Apache Kafka
 Refer to the [Apache Kafka component](https://camel.apache.org/components/3.15.x/kafka-component.html#_spring_boot_auto_configuration) documentation to configure Kafka for bridges.